playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 <!-- tabs:end -->

-Now when the user makes their screen too small, it automatically collapses the sidebar.
+Now, when the user makes their screen too small, the sidebar automatically collapses.
 This makes the rest of our app much easier to interact with on mobile devices.

 > Truth be told, this is not necessarily how I would build this component in production.
 Instead, I might ["raise the state"](https://unicorn-utterances.com/posts/master-react-unidirectional-data-flow) of "collapsed" from the `Sidebar` component to the `App` component.